 Morning, afternoon and full-day programs provide a healthy, happy and stimulating learning environment.
 Each child is able to explore and learn through a variety of activities, including music and movement, creative art, story time, outdoor play and child-directed center-based readiness experiences.
 Kindercollege is located in the Sarah Wells Building on the Middletown campus and is licensed by the New York State Office of Children and Family Services.
 Kindercollege accommodates children 18 months through five years of age.

-Health Services
+Wellness Center (Health Services)

-The Health Services office is designed to promote health education and wellness for our campus community.
+The Wellness Center (Health Services) office is designed to promote health education and wellness for the entire SUNY Orange community.
 Primary nursing and emergency care, physical and mental health assessment with referral, health and wellness programs and workshops are provided on campus by registered nurses.
-Our mission is to promote health education and wellness for our entire campus community, and to assist students in reaching their college and career goals.
-All students, faculty and staff are encouraged to take advantage of these services at no additional cost.
-Health Services also maintains all student immunization and health records.
+In addition to promoting the health and wellness of the College community, the Wellness Center (Health Services) is available to assist students in reaching their collegiate and career goals.
+All students, faculty and staff are encouraged to take advantage of these free services.
+The Wellness Center (Health Services) also maintains all student immunization and health records.

-See page 5 for Health Services phone numbers and locations.
+See page 6 for Wellness Center (Health Services) phone numbers and locations.
 NOTE: The nurse is on the Newburgh campus on Thursdays from 8:30 a.m. to 2 p.m.